People & Leadership

 Cati V. de los Ríos

-Cati V. de los Rios is a PhD student in the Program of English Education.
-Her research interests include the aesthetic contours of Chicana/o-Latina/o critical literacies, immigration & curriculum studies, emergent bilingualism, sociocultural theories of learning, feminist and critical pedagogies, youth activism, and high school Ethnic Studies.
+Cati V. de los Rios is a PhD student and instructor in the Program of English Education.
+Her research interests include Chicana/o-Latina/o young peoples' multilingual and multiliterate repertoires, immigration & curriculum studies, emergent bilingual learners, translanguaging pedagogical practices, sociocultural theories of learning, Chicana feminist and critical pedagogies, youth activism, and high school Ethnic Studies.
 She received her B.A. in Chicana/o Studies and Spanish Literature from Loyola Marymount University, an M.A. in Theological Studies & Secondary Education from Harvard University, and an Ed.M. in Curriculum & Teaching from Teachers College.
-Cati’s roots in education arise from four generations of women critical educators in the highlands of Chihuahua, México.
 A previous Spanish, ESL, and Ethnic Studies Teacher, she created and implemented one of the first College Preparatory “Chicana/o-Latina/o Studies” high school courses and programs in Southern California which she taught in for many years.
-Her work included the bridging of her classroom with local Day Laborer Centers and university level Chicana/o-Latina/o Studies courses at the Claremont Colleges to produce community action research projects, Social Justice Posadas for Comprehensive Immigration Reform, and K-12 Raza Studies "Encuentros," and spaces for empowered youth identity development.
-She also worked as an Adult ESL instructor in both California and Massachusetts for several years.
-Cati currently supervises TESOL M.A. candidates through the Teaching Residency @ Teachers College Program and is a Core Member of New York Collective of Radical Educators (NYCoRE) and a national representative for the Teacher Activist Groups (TAG).
+Her work included the bridging of her classroom with local Day Labor Centers and college Ethnic Studies courses through local university partnerships to produce action research projects, Social Justice Posadas for Comprehensive Immigration Reform, and K-12 Raza Studies Encuentros.
+She also was previously an Adult ESL teacher in both East Los Angeles and Boston for several years.
+Cati has supervised TESOL M.A. candidates through the Teaching Residency @ Teachers College Program and is a current Core Leader of New York Collective of Radical Educators (NYCoRE) and a national representative for the Teacher Activist Groups (TAG).
 Her dissertation has been funded by prestigious fellowships from Teachers College, Columbia University's Office of the Provost and Vice Dean, The Institute for Urban and Minority Education, The Research Foundation of National Council of Teachers of English, and the AAHHE/Ford Foundation.
-Her writing has been published in Race and Social Problems, Studying Teacher Education, The Urban Review and the Journal of Latinos and Education, and has a book chapter co-authored with Dr. Ernest Morrell in Dr. Pedro Noguera's forthcoming edited volume.
+Her writing has been published in Race and Social Problems, Studying Teacher Education, The Urban Review, Journal of Latinos and Education, and has a book chapter co-authored with Dr. Ernest Morrell in Dr. Pedro Noguera's forthcoming edited volume.